timwaizenegger/raspberrypi-examples/extension-board/README.md

 *Note* that the board has a jumper to set VCC to 3.3V or 5V.
 Some devices will not work if it's the wrong setting...

-* `analogIn.py` shows how to read the values
-* `analogInputDemo` display all 4 values in real time; useful for test/debug

 ## Second used board version
 ![boardv2](images/boardv2.jpg)